telegraph/git-training/setup/README.md

+# Windows/Chromebook

+Login to your AWS Cloud9 Environment (Credentials for this will be emailed/hangouted/slacked to you)

+In the panel at the bottom of the screen, you should have a command line prompt

-# MacOS
+# SSH key setup, for MacOS and also Cloud9 Environments too

-git should be already installed on your Mac, if not you can download and install from here: https://git-scm.com/download/mac
+git should be already installed on your Mac and it is installed by default on Cloud 9 too, if not you can download and install from here: https://git-scm.com/download/mac

 Once you install it or if it's already installed, run the following command: